marknelsonengineer-sp23/sre_lab4_memscan/README.md

   - The file readers, `--block` and `--stream` read into a malloc`d buffer that's 4x the size of a physical page.
 This way, you're guaranteed to see a few pages with the unique entropy.
+  - Normally, `--fill` will use a random or monotonic counter from an efficient source like [RDTSC].
+  - When `--malloc`, `--fill`, and `--shannon` are used, then a special constant (with a Shannon entropy of 3.000) will fill memory.
+This will be reported.
+  -

 #### Toolchain
 This project is the product of a tremendous amount of R&D and would not be possible without the following world-class tools: